AndressaFarias/ingles/Traducao/Traducao.md

 **I**
-    " if it were"   -   se fosse
+    if it were      -   se fosse
+    in those day    -   Naquelas dias

 **J**
     jumped          -   pulou